suhailkhaleqi/suhailkhaleqi/README.md

 Hi, I'm Suhail Khaleqi 👋
 I'm currently studying at Bursa Technical University in Turkey, with a passion for design and development.
-I'm focused on honing my skills in web development and cybersecurity as I work towards becoming a well-rounded developer.
 Always curious and driven to learn, I'm exploring new tools, frameworks, and technologies to improve my craft.

- ### skills and experience
-* ⚛ JavaScript <br>
-*💻 HTML,CSS <br>
-*📱Java <br>
-*🕸C <br>
-*📽PHP

-- 🌱 I’m currently learning Javascript
 - ### contanct
 - 📫 How to reach me: suhailkhaleqi@gmail.com